Who needs TextKey™?

 Every cellular phone ever manufactured contains a unique device identifier (a “UDID”) that serves as the “fingerprint” of that device.
 While hacking or spoofing may work on common two-factor authentication systems because they receive, not send, text messages, the TextKey™ system eliminates this hacking by using the fingerprint of the phone to verify that the message is being sent by a legitimately authorized phone and not a “spoofed” number.
 A text message cannot be sent into the TextKey™ system without the cell phone carrying the correct UDID.

 Furthermore, two-factor authentication systems rely on information being input into a browser by a user.
 Typically someone using a cell phone receives a text message containing an authorization code and then must enter the code that appears on the token or cell phone’s screen into a field on the web page.
 By definition this opens the process to “man-in-the-middle” (MITM) or “man-in-the-browser” (MITB) hacks that compromise the security of the entire process.
-TextKey™ uses a patent-pending process that completely eliminates any information being entered into, or shared through, the browser.
+TextKey™ uses a patented process that completely eliminates any information being entered into, or shared through, the browser.
 All communication occurs on a secure server-to-server connection outside of the browser environment and thus excludes, by definition, any possibility of MITM or MITB attacks.

 Is TextKey™ difficult to set up on my website?

 If your web site already uses a simple user ID and password system, more than 90% of the work is done.

 How long does it take to implement it?